Neuropathic Pain: Post traumatic neuropathy or nerve injuries

 - Onset within 6 months after the injury

-- Associated with somatosensory symptoms and/or signs4 in the same neuroanatomically plausible distribution
+- Pain associated with somatosensory symptoms and/or signs4 in the same neuroanatomically plausible distribution

 - Not better accounted for by another ICOP or ICHD-3 diagnosis.